crizzlyyy/learning/qb-rating-rechner/README.md

 - **User-Friendly Input**: The calculator prompts the user to enter key values such as pass attempts, completions, passing yards, touchdowns, and interceptions.
 - **Automatic Calculation**: The quarterback rating is calculated directly based on the inputs.
 - **Input Validation**: Only valid numerical inputs are accepted to prevent errors.
+- **Graphical User Interface (GUI)**: The application includes a Tkinter-based GUI for a more interactive experience.

 ---